 What can be healthier than grabbing one of those ultra-high-calorie, sugar-packed, fat-inducing smoothies out of the cooler at your favorite convenience store?
 Wait…what?
 Aren’t smoothies healthy?
 Many times the answer is no.

 When you make a smoothie at home or buy one at your local hipster hub, chances are it’s made from whole foods, one of which is probably whole fruits or berries.
 Commercial smoothies tend to be made from fruit juice.
 Why is this important?

 Let’s take a look at this commercial smoothie.

 By their own account, this drink is made from the juice of 3½ apples, 1 banana, 27 blueberries and 3 blackberries.
-It’s been Non-GMO verified, has no preservatives and no added sugar.
+It’s been non-GMO verified, has no preservatives and no added sugar.
 It’s been “boosted” (read: artificially introduced) with 6 vitamins and minerals and has 2 grams of fiber.
 That’s good, right?

 Well, it contains more than 20% of your daily calories while only providing 12% of your daily fiber intake.
 It also has 55 grams of sugar.
-That’s more than double the recommended intake of daily sugar, according the WHO.
+That’s more than double the recommended intake of daily sugar, according to the WHO.

-It’s important to remember that when we eat whole fruit, we consume the naturally occuring sugar along with the naturally occurring fiber, which slows the rate at which our bodies take in the sugar.
+It’s important to remember that when we eat whole fruit, we consume the naturally occurring sugar along with the naturally occurring fiber, which slows the rate at which our bodies take in the sugar.
 When we remove the fiber and just consume the juice, it crashes into our bodies very quickly.
 As a matter of fact, our bodies will react to this naturally occurring sugar in exactly the same way as manufactured, or added, sugar.